LUISG47/Project2/README.md

 2. Use the information from the ERD to create a table schema for each CSV file.
 Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.
-3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
+3. Save the database schema as a Postgres file named **crowdfunding_db_schemata.sql** and save it to your GitHub repository.
+You will locate this file in the folder named *Crowdfunding_DB_files*
 4. Create a new Postgres database, named crowdfunding_db
 5. Using the database schema, create the tables in the correct order to handle the foreign keys.
 6. Verify the table creation by running a SELECT statement for each table.